saucelabs-training/demo-js/nightwatch/selenium/README.md

-# Nightwatch
+# Nightwatch Desktop Web
-This folder contains a simple set up for Nightwatch.
+This folder contains a simple set up for Nightwatch desktop web tests.

 > **NOTE:**\
 > This folder doesn't hold all tests like all other frameworks.
 We, read Sauce Labs, wants to show how Nightwatch can be integrated with Chrome and Sauce Labs and not show some best practices.\